mbroihier/obd-collection-tools/README.md

 python3 obd_logger.py

 ```
-This will connect to an OBD device, discover what PIDs are available in the vehicle, and contineously poll the vehicle and output the collected values to a file called log.n (where n is advanced automatically by the utility).
+This will connect to an OBD device, discover what PIDs are available in the vehicle, and continuously poll the vehicle and output the collected values to a file called log.n (where n is advanced automatically by the utility).
+Control C or kill -2 can be used to cleanly terminate the utility.

 ```